- US: Fed hits the brakes hard on monetary policy - mild US recession in 2023.

-- High prices for natural gas hit Europe hard.
-Recession until spring 2023, followed by a V-shaped upswing.
+- High prices for natural gas hit Europe hard this winter - recession until spring 2023, recovery afterwards.

-- Inflation peak in the US passed.
-Euro inflation continues to rise until end of 2022.
-Price pressures ease from spring 2023.
+- US inflation peak reached.
+Euro inflation will continue to rise until the end of 2022.
+Price pressure decreases from spring 2023.

 - Equities fell to new lows for the year.
 European and emerging market equities held up better than US equities.